Jefferson Starship: 1974–1978: Balin on board and commercial apogee

 Balin's reluctance to tour had kept the band off the road for over a year, and Slick's alcoholism increasingly became a problem, which led to two consecutive nights of disastrous concerts in West Germany in June 1978.
 On the first night, the band was scheduled to play at the Loreley Amphitheatre, on the bill with Leo Kottke and the Atlanta Rhythm Section, but Slick was unable to perform and the show was cancelled.
 The show was rescheduled for July 2, but the audience were unhappy with this and began rioting, destroying or stealing some of the band's gear.
 The band acquired replacement gear for the following day's show in Hamburg, which was marred by a drunken Slick continually swearing and insulting the audience throughout the show.
 She repeatedly asked "Who won the war?", and implied that all Germans were responsible for the wartime atrocities.
+Slick later described her behavior as a deliberate provocation to force her departure.
 Kantner subsequently asked for Slick's resignation from the band, and she left the group at this time.

 Towards the end of 1978, a Jefferson Starship that was now without Grace Slick but still including Marty Balin recorded the single "Light the Sky on Fire" (No. 66 US Billboard Chart) for television's Star Wars Holiday Special.
 It was released as a promotional tie-in to the special (backed with "Hyperdrive" from Dragon Fly), and was also included as a bonus with their greatest hits album Gold (1979), which highlighted their work from 1974's Dragon Fly to 1978's Earth.
 In October 1978, Marty Balin left the group, leaving the band without a lead singer.
 That same month, John Barbata was seriously injured in a car accident that forced him to drop out of the group.